imhotepper/polymer_ing/_slides/Slides. 6. Routing and LazyLoading/intro.md

 ---
 ### App-Route
-App Route takes and dissectes a route object
+App Route takes and dissects a route object
-* can be used fot 2 way binding
+* can be used for 2 way binding
 * Route object contains
     * Prefix
     * path